Managing Change Requests – This Is How I Do It With Can Do

 ✔ Detailed, configurable documentation – including external links

-This way, change requests are fully integrated into project management and controlling – transparent, measurable, and manageable.
+This ensures that change requests are fully integrated into project management and controlling – transparent, measurable, and manageable.

-For me as a project manager, that means:
+For me as a project manager, this means:

 👉 more clarity,